Remote Caching and Distributed Build Coordination

 Stale hits after a toolchain upgrade

 Symptom: a Node or compiler upgrade changes output, but turbo replays the old artifact.
 Root cause: the Node version is not a hash input by default.
 Fix by adding the toolchain to the hash explicitly — list the Node version via globalEnv (e.g. a NODE_VERSION you set) or include a .nvmrc/.node-version file in globalDependencies.
+Confirm the fix by running npx turbo run build --dry=json before and after bumping the version file and diffing globalHashSummary: the global hash must change when the pinned version changes, and stay identical when it does not.

 Performance Impact & Measurement